chartingshow/crypto-firewall/README.md

 IP Addresses can also be blocked, these contain things such as command-and-control (C2) servers for crypto malware etc. You can add them to a firewall of your choice.

+The IP block list can be found here: https://github.com/Summer-CMS-Vendor-Packages/sc-block-bad-crypto-filter-lists/blob/master/src/blacklists/ip.txt

 For a thorough explanation on how to add block an ip address in your firewall, you can open one of the help guides found in this folder: https://github.com/Summer-CMS-Vendor-Packages/sc-block-bad-crypto-filter-lists/tree/master/docs

+## Email blocking 📧

+Email addresses can be blocked, our email block list contains known Crypto scammers, Ransomware, Sextortion and Blackmail email addresses.

+The Email block list can be found here: https://github.com/Summer-CMS-Vendor-Packages/sc-block-bad-crypto-filter-lists/blob/master/src/blacklists/email.txt

+To learn how to protect yourself from Sextortion emails, see here: x

 ---